 Individuals must report whether they have resigned or been terminated from a position or contract and whether, at the time of their resignation or termination, there existed allegations that the individual: (i) contravened any statutes, regulations, orders of a court or regulatory body, rules or bylaws, or failed to meet standards of conduct, (ii) failed to appropriately supervise compliance with any statutes, regulations, orders of a court or regulatory body, rules, bylaws or standards of conduct, or (iii) committed fraud or the wrongful taking of property, including theft.
-Standards of conduct may be internal to the sponsoring firm, such as a sponsoring firm's policies and procedures, or may be external to the sponsoring firm, such as the standards of conduct of a professional body.
+Standards of conduct may be internal to the sponsoring firm, such as a sponsoring firm, such as the standards of conduct of a professional body.
 Standards of conduct may include codes of conduct.
 Sales targets of the firm are not considered standards of conducts.